Buying Furniture on iTunes: Creative Destruction in a World of “Locavore” Production

 Imagine an iTunes for furniture, shoes, and (eventually) cellphones and vacuum cleaners.

 NBS Thought Leaders offer guidance on sustainable business models for the 21st century.
-Thought Leaders are leading academics and practitioners: world experts on sustainability issues.
 Here, Jerry Davis, Professor at the University of Michigan's Ross School of Business and Editor of Administrative Science Quarterly, describes what the rapid emergence of “locavore” production capabilities means for business.

 Globalization is full of paradoxes.
 Consumers who have ready access to goods from anywhere in the world seem increasingly willing to buy local.
 The number of farmers markets in the US has tripled in recent years, and "locavore" cuisine has become a bona fide movement since that term was the Oxford Dictionary's word of the year